ps-vishnu/learning_git/README.md

 # learning_git
-This project is to lear git
+This project is to learn git